Listed below are electricity retailer’s demand rates for households in the Australian Capital Territory, South Australia and Victoria.

 Energex Network Electricity Anytime Demand Charges (South East Queensland)

-South Australia Electricity Anytime Demand Charges
+South Australia Electricity Time Of Use Demand Charges

-# | Partner | Retailer Plans | Summer Demand Charge | Non-Summer Demand Charge | Link to Plans |
+| Consumer | Network | Tariff Type | Retailer Plan | Tariff Code | Max kW Demand Charge | Summer Demand Charge | Non-Summer Demand Charge | Shoulder Demand Charge | Link to Plans |

 AusNet Services Network Electricity Anytime Demand Charges (Eastern Victoria)